jeancochrane/jeancochrane.com/content/blog/pytorch-functional-api.md

 And yet, by encapsulating state in the module container `model`, the API still suffers from a lack of clarity in terms of how `zero_grad()`, `backward()`, and `step()` are adjusting the module container's internal parameter state.
-In order to inspect the gradient, for example, the user would need to drop some form of debugger and introspect the internal state of `model`.
-Is there a way to make this state even clearer?
+In order to inspect the gradient at a particular point in the training loop, for example, the user would need to drop some form of debugger at the right moment and introspect the internal state of `model`.
+Is there a way to make the state mutations even clearer, such that this kind of detailed debugging could receive first-class support?

 ## Functional programming with PyTorch